igl/prelude/README.md

 - isNullArray
 - isUndefinedArray
 - isUUIDArray
-- isIntegerArray
+- isIntegerArray / isIntArray
 - isDefinedArray

 # Kudos

-Thanks to George Zahariev for LiveScript and `prelude-ls` which made an awesome base for this lib.
+Thanks to George Zahariev for LiveScript and prelude-ls which made an awesome base for this lib.